Garza scores 34 in 17 minutes, No. 3 Iowa thumps Iowa State

 Garza missed nearly 11 minutes in the first half after picking up his second foul, but he responded with 25 points in the second half.
 He was 13 of 14 from the field - including 10 of 10 after halftime - and knocked down four straight 3-pointers.

+''I definitely was a little bit frustrated,'' Garza said. ''Getting ticky-tack fouls is unlike me.
+And it was just upsetting.
+I wanted to get out there and just kind of let loose.''

-The 6-foot-11 senior scored the most points by a Division I player who played less than 20 minutes in a game over the past 25 seasons, according to ESPN.
+The 6-foot-11 senior scored the most points by a Division I player who played less than 20 minutes in a game over the past 25 seasons.

+''We were looking forward once he got going,'' Iowa coach Fran McCaffery said. ''He can score inside.
+He can score outside.
+He scores wherever you put him.''

+''That stretch in the second half, Garza was really good,'' Iowa State coach Steve Prohm said. ''He was good around the basket, but was terrific from 3.''

 Jack Nunge had 17 points and 10 rebounds and Joe Wieskamp had 16 points for the Hawkeyes (5-0).
 Nunge, like Garza a 6-foot-11 center, had 15 points and eight rebounds in the first half with Garza on the bench.